-Origins: On 8 January 1999, Disney announced a recall of the home video version of their 1977 animated feature The Rescuers because it contained an "objectionable background image."
-Approximately 38 minutes into the film, as rodent heroes Bianca and Bernard fly through the city in a sardine box strapped to the back of Orville, proprietor of Albatross Air Charter Service, the photographic image of a topless woman can be seen at the window of a building in the background in two different non-consecutive frames: first in the bottom left corner, then at the top center portion of the frame.
-(Click on each image below to view an enlargement of the frame.)
+On 8 January 1999, Disney announced a recall of the home video version of their 1977 animated feature The Rescuers because it contained an "objectionable background image."
+That image was one which appeared in a scene approximately 38 minutes into the film: as rodent heroes Bianca and Bernard fly through the city in a sardine box strapped to the back of Orville, proprietor of Albatross Air Charter Service, the photographic image of a topless woman can be seen at the window of a building in the background in two different non-consecutive frames, first in the bottom left corner, then at the top center portion of the frame:

-Unlike most rumors of risque words images hidden in Disney's animated films, this one was clearly true, and the images in question were undeniably purposely inserted into the movie.
+Unlike most rumors of risqué words and visuals hidden in Disney's animated films, this one was clearly true, and the images in question were undeniably purposefully inserted into the movie.

-Disney's announcement of the recall was considered a bit curious by some at the time it took place because, unlike previous rumors over "hidden" items in Disney's animated films, this rumor was not widespread until Disney itself made a public statement about it.
+Disney's announcement of the recall was considered a bit curious by some at the time it took place because, unlike previous rumors about "hidden" items in Disney's animated films, knowledge of the hidden images found in The Rescuers was not widespread until Disney itself made a public statement about it.
 As well, the frames in question were not noticeable during a normal viewing of the film — one had to know they were there and freeze-frame the video to view them.
 So why did Disney choose to issue an announcement about The Rescuers and recall the video?
-Maybe they were just being proactive in attempting to manage the situation promptly rather than waiting and being forced to respond after someone else broke the news.
-But some skeptics suggested that perhaps one of the best ways to boost sales of a slow-selling video would be to announce its recall due to the presence of some "objectionable images."
+Perhaps they were just being prudently proactive in attempting to manage the situation promptly rather than waiting and being forced to respond after someone else broke the news, but some skeptics at the time suggested that perhaps one of the best ways to boost sales of a slow-selling video would be to announce its recall due to the presence of some "objectionable images."